Image from Canva

 - Is the initial VA loan for a rented property that can cover its own mortgage?

-- Is the family seeking a home as a result of a PCS or because more square footage is needed? (new baby, caring for elder family members, etc.)
+- Is the family seeking a home due to a PCS or because more square footage is needed? (new baby, caring for elderly family members, etc.)

-- What is the debt-to-income ratio and credit score?
+- What is your debt-to-income ratio and credit score?

 - What is the size of the loan requested?

-Brad Baker of Equity Now, a New York based financial institution that specializes in helping prospective homeowners with complicated financial situations, explained to MilitaryByOwner that, yes, those who have undergone a foreclosure, short sale, or even a bankruptcy can qualify for a second VA loan, but a waiting period exists.
+Brad Baker of Equity Now, a New York based financial institution that specializes in helping prospective homeowners with complicated financial situations, explains that, yes, those who have undergone foreclosure, short sale, or even a bankruptcy can qualify for a second VA loan, but a waiting period exists.

-The VA requires only a two-year waiting period for those who defaulted on their original eligibility through either a foreclosure or a short sale.
-The same waiting period exists for those who underwent a Chapter 7 bankruptcy—a bankruptcy involving liquidation of assets--though in some cases they may only require a one-year waiting period.
+The VA requires only a two-year waiting period for those who defaulted on their original eligibility through foreclosure or a short sale.
+The same waiting period exists for those who underwent a Chapter 7 bankruptcy—a bankruptcy involving the liquidation of assets.
+In some cases, they may only require a one-year waiting period.

 What Are the Advantages of a Second VA Loan?

-Finding a loan servicer who both understands the second VA loan and the process for procuring this loan product remains the overwhelmingly biggest disadvantage, as the loan is not used with nearly the same frequency as a first VA loan.
+Finding a loan servicer who understands the second VA loan and the process for procuring this loan product remains the biggest disadvantage because the loan is not used with nearly the same frequency as a first VA loan.

 While the first VA loan serves as a core product for many lenders, the second VA loan remains much more of an enigma.
 Many servicers, including those belonging to large banks and credit unions that remain popular with military families, simply do not have the experience or resources available to discuss the option of a second VA loan.

-Given that the VA loan has served as such a popular loan product for military families for decades, a huge lending industry has built around them to administer these loan products--from loan servicers to VA loan marketing gurus to name brand financing houses.
+Given that the VA home loan has served as such a popular loan product for military families for decades, a huge lending industry has built around them to administer these loan products from loan servicers to VA loan marketing gurus to name brand financing houses.